-We live in a time of interruptions.
+We live in a time of interruptions, and this is something you need to keep in mind when scheduling your job interview call.
 A few people still ask is this a good time to talk.

 Is this a good time to talk?

 How do you answer the question is this a good time to talk?
 Most people don’t answer it honestly.
-Rather they may say sure when you really don’t have their attention.
+Instead, they may say sure when you don’t have their attention.

 Why might they not have your full attention?

-Yesterday I was on my way to an outside appointment.
-The phone rang.
-I thought I knew the number.
-I answered it.
-It was my personal banker.
-She just wanted me to tell me the work I needed done had been approved and ready for signature.
+Yesterday I was on my way to an outside appointment, and the phone rang.
+I thought I knew the number, so I answered the phone.
+It was my banker.
+She just wanted me to tell me the work I'd done was approved and ready for signature.

 But I was nervous!
-I try very hard to be prompt for my appointments, in the office with clients as well as the myriad of doctor, dentist, hair stylist, and luncheon meetings.
+I try very hard to be prompt for my appointments, in the office with clients as well as the myriad of a doctor, dentist, hairstylist, and luncheon meetings.

-I told her I couldn’t talk and I would get back to her on a time to meet because I was in a rush and couldn’t access my calendar right then.
-To be honest, I just didn’t want to think about one more thing.
+I told her I couldn’t talk and I would get back to her on time to meet because I was in a rush and couldn’t access my calendar right then.
+I didn’t want to think about one more thing.